the-t-in-rtf/widget/README.md

 ## `src/js/widgetStrings.js`

 Here are the strings of widget.
-This file es for translation support.
+This file is for translation support.

 ## `src/js/widgetConf.js`